 Review: Cheetah 12 – A Stand In For The Vepr12 And Saiga 12

-Thanks to US Sanctions against importation of MOLOT and Kalashnikov Concern aka Izhmash means no new Saiga 12s or Vepr12s are coming into the country.
+Thanks to US Sanctions against the importation of MOLOT and Kalashnikov Concern aka Izhmash means no new Saiga 12s or Vepr12s are coming into the country.
 Want to get a Vepr12 or Saiga12 but not at overly inflated prices?
-Check out the SDS Imports Cheetah12.
+Check out the SDS Imports Cheetah 12.
 It retails for only $499

-SDS imports has a magazine fed 12 gauge shotgun that is similar to a Saiga12.
+SDS imports has a magazine-fed 12 gauge shotgun that is similar to a Saiga12.
 It uses Saiga12 magazines and is gas piston driven like a Saiga12.
 There are a few differences though.
-The charging handle is on the left handside and the Cheetah12 has am ambidextrous safety like an AR15.
+The charging handle is on the left hand side and the Cheetah 12 has an ambidextrous safety like an AR15.

 The length of pull on the factory stock was a little too long for my liking.
 So I removed the stock and buffer.
 I replaced it with a real buffer tube and Magpul MOE Fixed stock.

 The only issue we had was using the two SGM Tactical 10 rd magazines I had with me.
 Vadim told me to use four 15mm deep sockets and shove them into the SGM magazines.
-Then boil water and dip the mags into the water (feedlips first) for about 90 seconds.
+Then boil water and dip the mags into the water (feed lips first) for about 90 seconds.
 Then take them out and run them under cold water.
-Sand the outside of the feedlips so it fits into the Cheetah12.
+Sand the outside of the feed lips so they fit into the Cheetah 12.

 Brian and I tested it again and got mixed results.
 It ran fine for me but had a hiccup for Brian.
 It could also be the ammo.
 We were using Federal shells from those 100rd packs you get at Walmart.

-As you can see the Cheetah12 has been modified further.
+As you can see the Cheetah 12 has been modified further.
 Brian has been working with Vadim and 4Range to modify Magpul Zhukov handguards onto Vepr12 shotguns.
-After seeing Brian’s prototype, I told him to make it work for the Cheetah12.
-In actuality it was easier to adapt the modified Zhukov handguard and make it fit the Cheetah 12.
-All we had to do was make a tab that fits the front of the receiver for the Zhukov chassis to bolt onto.
-The Cheetah12 gas-block is threaded for a sling stud.
-We utilized that threaded hole for the front of the chassis.
+After seeing Brian’s prototype, I told him to make it work for the Cheetah 12.
+In actuality, it was easier to adapt the modified Zhukov handguard and make it fit the Cheetah 12.

 Nicholas Chen is a firearm aficionado.
 Growing up in California, He learned about firearms and hunted with his father growing up in Southern California.
 Once he moved out to Pennsylvania and then spent a few years in New York State, he learned to truly appreciate firearms and the second amendment.
 It was in New York State where he became a USPSA competitive shooter and learned about 3Gun.
 He is an avid fan of running and gunning.
 Nicholas is a fan of pretty much anything that shoots although the slicked-up race guns are what interests him the most.
 Having spent time with FFLs and other friends with NFA items he has begun his collection of NFA items and has learned that everything should be suppressed and full auto where possible and legal.